RamiKrispin/vscode-r/README.md

 ### Docker Hub

 Container Registry has a similar functionality as Github for code, and it uses to store and share images.
 There are many container registries, and the most common is  Docker Hub.
-We will use throughout the tutorial Docker Hub to pull different images, such as Python built-in images.
+We will use throughout the tutorial Docker Hub to pull different images, such as R and Python images or OS base images such as Ubuntu.
 To register and create an account go to https://hub.docker.com and follow the registration instructions.

 After installing Docker Desktop and setting account on Docker Hub, open Docker Desktop, and from the command line, login to Docker Hub: